awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_create.md

 1. On the **Create policy** page, enter a ****Policy name**** and an optional **Description** for the policy\.

+1. \(Optional\) You can add one or more tags to the policy by choosing **Add tag** and then entering a key and an optional value\.
+Leaving the value blank sets it to an empty string; it isn't `null`\.
+You can attach up to 50 tags to a policy\.

-   You can build the policy using the **Visual editor** as described in this procedure\.
-You can also type or paste policy text in the **JSON** tab\.
+1. You can build the policy using the **Visual editor** as described in this procedure\.
+You can also enter or paste policy text in the **JSON** tab\.
 For information about backup policy syntax, see [Backup policy syntax and examples](orgs_manage_policies_backup_syntax.md)\.

-1. If you choose to use the **Visual editor**, select the backup options appropriate for your scenario\.
+   If you choose to use the **Visual editor**, select the backup options appropriate for your scenario\.
 A backup plan consists of three parts\.
 For more information about these backup plan elements, see [Creating a backup plan](https://docs.aws.amazon.com/aws-backup/latest/devguide/creating-a-backup-plan.html) and [Assigning resources](https://docs.aws.amazon.com/aws-backup/latest/devguide/assigning-resources.html) in the *AWS Backup Developer Guide*\.

    1. Backup plan details
       + The **Backup plan name** can consist of only alphanumeric, hyphen, and underline characters\.